drivechain-project/drivechain.info/index.md

 Drivechain allows BTC to travel back-and-forth to [other software applications](http://www.drivechain.info/projects/index.html) (called "sidechains").
-Bitcoin Core nodes never need to care what any sidechain is doing, but BTC-owners can opt-in to new features or tradeoffs.
+Thus, BTC-owners can opt-in to new features or tradeoffs.
+Bitcoin Core nodes never need to care what any sidechain is doing.

 Sidechain-deposits are instant and zero-trust.
 Withdrawals are hashrate-controlled and arbitrary, but rate-limited (1 per 92 days) and audit-able (compressed to 32 bytes).
 Sidechain users can sell their default risk using atomic swaps -- also instant and zero-trust.